apache/libcloud/docs/compute/drivers/digital_ocean.rst

 DigitalOcean Compute Driver Documentation
 =========================================

-`DigitalOcean`_ is an American virtual private server provider based in New York City with data centers in New York, Amsterdam, San Francisco, London and Singapore.
+`DigitalOcean`_ is an American virtual private server provider based in New York City with data centers in New York, Amsterdam, San Francisco, London, Singapore and Frankfurt.

 .. figure:: /_static/images/provider_logos/digitalocean.png
     :align: center